Skylar Thompson

-Skylar John Thompson (born June 4, 1997) is an American football quarterback for the Miami Dolphins of the National Football League (NFL).
-He played college football at Kansas State and was drafted by the Dolphins in the seventh round of the 2022 NFL Draft.
+Skylar John Thompson (born June 4, 1997) is an American professional football quarterback for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Kansas State Wildcats and was drafted by the Miami Dolphins in the seventh round of the 2022 NFL draft.

 Early life

 Thompson was born to Brad Thompson and Teresa Thompson in Palmyra, Missouri on June 4, 1997.
-His mother Teresa was diagnosed with stage-four breast cancer and passed away in 2004 when Thompson was just six years old.
+His mother Teresa was diagnosed with stage-four breast cancer and died in 2004 when Thompson was just six years old.
 Thompson also lost his grandfather, John Thompson, in 2003 to pancreatic cancer.

-Thompson was a four-year letterer and starting quarterback, punter, and kicker at Fort Osage High School in Independence, Missouri.
-As a senior, Thompson threw for 2,129 yards on 142 passes with 26 touchdowns on only 3 interceptions, leading the Fort Osage Indians to a 13-1 record and a state championship title over Chaminade High School.
-In the state championship game alone, Thompson threw for a Missouri state record of 455 yards and 7 touchdowns.
+Thompson was a four-year letterman and starting quarterback, punter, and kicker at Fort Osage High School in Independence, Missouri.
+As a senior, Thompson threw for 2,129 yards on 142 passes with 26 touchdowns on only 3 interceptions, leading the Fort Osage Indians to a 13–1 record and a state championship title over Chaminade High School.
+In the state championship game, Thompson threw and rushed for a state championship game record of 455 yards and 7 touchdowns combined.
 In his total career, Thompson threw for 6,222 yards on 423 passes (a 63% completion rate) with 72 touchdowns on just 9 interceptions.

-Thompson was named a 3-star recruit by EPSN and a 4-star recruit by 247Sports, accepting a full-ride scholarship to Kansas State over offers from Illinois, Iowa State, Kansas, Louisville, North Dakota State, Ohio, Tulsa, UNLV, Wake Forest, and Wyoming, as well as several preferred walk-on spots, including Arkansas, Oklahoma, and Missouri, among many others.
+Thompson was named a 3-star recruit by ESPN and a 4-star recruit by 247Sports, accepting a full-ride scholarship to Kansas State over offers from Illinois, Iowa State, Kansas, Louisville, North Dakota State, Ohio, Tulsa, UNLV, Wake Forest, and Wyoming, as well as several preferred walk-on spots, including Arkansas, Oklahoma, and Missouri, among many others.

-Thompson also lettered in basketball, baseball, and soccer, and was named all-Missouri in both basketball and soccer at certain points in his career.
+Thompson also lettered in basketball, baseball, and soccer, and was named Missouri All-State in both basketball and soccer at certain points in his career.